sofihoj/sofihoj/README.md

 <p>

 🔍 I’m looking for my first job as a developer.

-💻 I’m currently learning at a FullStack MERN bootcamp and I'm taking another Python course as well.

 ⚡ I'm the owner and founder of [Soho Macramé](https://www.instagram.com/soho.macrame/) were I design and create decoration items with macrame technique with social media sales.